simpleanalytics/docs/_docs/55_events/00_inline-events.md

 last_modified_at: 2025-04-22
 ---

-This small script watches your page for any element with a data-simple-event attribute and automatically sends events to Simple Analytics when the user interacts.
+This small script watches your page for any element with a `data-simple-event`-attribute and automatically sends events to Simple Analytics when the user interacts.
 You don’t need to write any extra JavaScript calls—just add the right attributes to your HTML.

 <blockquote class="red">
   <p>Warning, this script is in beta and can change any time.</p>